Ranger Contact and Permit Info

 (does not affect trails into the Golden Trout/South Sierra Wilderness).

-ref: Baxter Pass, Cottonwood Lakes, Golden Trout Lakes
+ref: Baxter Pass, Cottonwood Lakes, Onion Valley, Golden Trout Lakes

 Kearsarge Pass, Meysan Lake, Mt Whitney Trail